secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 3. Maximum number of tokens in one sentence

-In this section, we find that 160 is suitable for RoBERTa and EERNIE, but 256 is more suitable for XLNet.
+We found that 160 is suitable for RoBERTa and EERNIE, but 256 is more suitable for XLNet.

 #### 4. Pretrained Model

-In this section, we find that large model is better than base model, and the top three models in this project is RoBERTa-large, ERNIE-2.0-large and XLNet-large.
+We found that large model is better than base model, and the top three models in this project is RoBERTa-large, ERNIE-2.0-large and XLNet-large.

 |          | BERT-BASE | RoBERTa-BASE | ERNIE-BASE | XLNet-BASE | BERT-LARGE | RoBERTa-LARGE | ERNIE-LARGE | XLNet-LARGE | YOSO   |
 |----------|:-----------:|:--------------:|:------------:|:------------:|:------------:|:---------------:|:-------------:|:-------------:|:--------:|